Dollar rises vs emerging market currencies, Aussie on China woes

 The announcement from Canada's central bank was "weighing heavily on the loonie," Lien said, and "in New Zealand, dairy prices fell, hurting the New Zealand dollar.
 And generally speaking commodity prices are lower across the board."

-Against the South African rand ZAR=, the dollar gained 1.7 percent at 13.5089.
-It was also 0.9 percent higher versus the Brazilian real at 3.9410 reais BRL=, edging closer to a 4-to-1 currency exchange rate with Latin America's biggest economy.
+Against the South African rand, the dollar gained 1.7 percent at 13.5089.
+It was also 0.9 percent higher versus the Brazilian real at 3.9410 reais, edging closer to a 4-to-1 currency exchange rate with Latin America's biggest economy.

 There was little change for the dollar, however, against the euro, as the currency pair continued their holding pattern in anticipation of Thursday's European Central Bank monetary policy meeting.
 Investors expect the ECB to keep interest rates steady and hold any announcement of further policy easing given Tuesday's solid batch of euro zone data.